solana-labs/obsolete-spl-zk-token/README.md

 ### Enabling confidential transfers for an SPL Token mint
-Before a confidential transfers may be used on a given SPL Token, the `ConfidentialTokenInstruction::Configure` instruction must be executed.
+Before a confidential transfers may be used on a given SPL Token, the `ConfidentialTokenInstruction::ConfigureMint` instruction must be executed.
 Depending on the configuration of the SPL Token, this instruction may either be permissionless or require the Mint's freeze authority to sign.

-`ConfidentialTokenInstruction::Configure` notably creates the single omnibus token account used to store all SPL Tokens deposited into the confidential token accounts.
+`ConfidentialTokenInstruction::ConfigureMint` notably creates the single omnibus token account used to store all SPL Tokens deposited into the confidential token accounts.